jump-dev/MathOptInterface.jl/docs/src/index.md

 Each format is a product of its time in history, and the problem class it tried to address.
-For example, we retain the rigid input format of the MPS file that was designed for 1960's punchcards and inspired by the column-row input notation of FORTRAN despite the (near) obsolescence of these technologies.[^2] Although it has since been  extended to problem classes such as nonlinear and stochastic linear programming, MPS was not designed with extensibility in mind.
+For example, we retain the rigid input format of the MPS file that was designed for 1960's punchcards despite the obsolescence of this technology.[^2] Although it has since been  extended to problem classes such as nonlinear and stochastic linear programming, MPS was not designed with extensibility in mind.
 This has led some authors (such as [^3]) to conclude that developing a new format is easier than extending the existing MPS format.

 The LP file-format also dates back to the work of Orchard-Hays who attempted to correct the ''mistakes'' of the MPS file-format by creating a human-readable,